otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 ## What is C#?

-C# is a programming language developed by Microsoft for building web, mobile and desktop applications as well as games.
-It is a modern, object-oriented language that is designed to be easy to use and is similar in syntax to other popular programming languages such as C++ and Java.
-C# is commonly used to build applications on the Microsoft .NET Framework, but it can also be used to build cross-platform applications using frameworks like Xamarin and .NET Core.
+**C#** is a programming language developed by **Microsoft** for building web, mobile applications, desktop applications and games.
+It is a modern, **object-oriented** language designed to be easy to use and similar in syntax to other popular programming languages such as **C++** and **Java**. **C#** is commonly used to build applications on the **Microsoft .NET Framework**, but developers can also use it to build cross-platform applications using frameworks like **Xamarin** and **.NET Core**.

 ## Variables

 A variable is a named storage location that holds a value of a specific data type.
 Variables are used to store values that can change during the execution of a program.
-A variable is declared by specifying the data type, followed by the variable name.
+A variable is declared by specifying the data type and the variable name.
 For example:

 ```cs
 int x;